jpedro/jpedro.github.io/random.md

 Boredom is severly underrated.

 Most people think it's a bad thing.
-Being bored is no fun but boredom is.
-I think it's critical to human development, both at individual and civilisation level.
+Being bored is no fun and *that's precisely the point here*.

+I think it's critical to human development.
+Both at individual and civilisation level.
 When people are bored they get restless and need to do something about it.
 Being constantly bored at your job means soon enough you will start looking for other things to do or improve what